PLP-Database-Design/week-5-assignment-judedotdev/README.md

 # Database Interacation in Web Applications

-This demonstrates the cconnection of MySQL database and Node.js to create a simple API
+This demonstrates the connection of MySQL database and Node.js to create a simple API

 ## Requirements
 - [Node.js](https://nodejs.org/) installed